 - Anastasia Tarquin: the mother of the dead and evil Enemy of Death.
 Twisted by grief yet willing to be noble when it mattered.

 - Master Rufus: famous master of magic and teacher to the main characters.

-Teamwork is an integral part of life as well as in The Golden Tower.
-Coming together to complete large projects, advance ourselves, help improve a situation, and all sorts of areas in life.
+Teamwork is an integral part of life in The Golden Tower.
+Coming together to complete large projects, advance ourselves, and help improve a situation in all sorts of areas in life.

 Faith in Friends

-This was a way that Callum improves through out the book.
-His friends having faith in him, helped him through his struggles and with his struggles as well as improving his self image.
-All things that youth through out the world have challenges with.
+This was a way that Callum improves throughout the book.
+His friends having faith in him helped him through his struggles as well as improved his self-image—all things that youth throughout the world have challenges with.
 An outstanding example of what positive friendship can do to a person.

 Alastair willingly accepts changing into a Devoured to help the wizarding community and Callum battle against Alex and his elementals.
 A sacrifice because mages look down on the Devoured and shun them, imprisoning them when possible.
 Such a sacrifice because Alastair believed in the people and the cause and was willing to do what was needed to improve the odds of success.

-Sacrifice isn't the norm in our society and The Golden Tower shows us that when something is important to the bigger whole that there are times that we may need to sacrifice something to help the whole.
+Sacrifice isn't the norm in our society and The Golden Tower shows us that when something is important to the bigger whole, there are times that we may need to sacrifice.
 These are times that perspectives and discrimination can be changed because of the sacrifice as well.
-Something that is needed in our society, sacrifice for the good of the big picture.

 Don't Let Fear Rule You